Comparison of Cylindrical and Spherical Mathematical Absorber Reflection Suppression

 You have requested a Reprint of an IET Paper

-Copyright 2010 IET.
+Copyright 2010 IEEE.
 Reprinted from Loughborough Conference on Antennas and Propagation, 2010.